 Tring School Music Department is warm and vibrant and aims to create a learning environment that is enjoyable, inspirational and engaging.
-We pride ourself on our student leadership in Music and many extra curricular groups are assisted by Sixth Former students with a passion for encouraging younger students to access music at all levels.
+We pride ourselves on our student leadership in Music and many extra curricular groups are assisted by Sixth Former students with a passion for encouraging younger students to access music at all levels.
 As a department, we aspire to deliver a curriculum that not only fosters all our students’ musical and intellectual curiosity, but also provides every child with the opportunity to become an active member of a musical world.

 Celebrating Success: academic and instrumental lessons.

-We pride ourselves on our Music results and in 2021, our A level students achieved 100% A*- B grades.
-Our GCSE pupils achieved 90% 4 or above, with 52% achieving 7-9 grades with particularly high marks in composition and performance.
+We pride ourselves on our Music results and in 2021, our A Level students achieved 100% A*- B grades.
+Likewise in 2022, our GCSE pupils achieved 81% 4 or above, with 29% achieving 8-9 grades with particularly high marks in composition and performance.
 Many of our students choose to study Music at University and many of our past pupils still enjoy performing and teaching.
 Instrumental lessons take place every day in the department and are taught by a specialist team including teachers from Hertfordshire Music Service.
 These are offered on a rotation basis and we encourage pupils to perform in recital concerts and we are always celebrating exam successes for pupils taking both Trinity and ABRSM exams.

-To keep up with all our events and celebrations please follow our Twitter account @TringSchMusic
+To keep up with all our events and celebrations please follow our Instagram page (tringschmusic) or Twitter account @TringSchMusic